sftpgo/docs/docs/logs.md

 # Logs

 SFTPGo logs a stream of JSON structs.
 Each struct has a `sender` field that identifies the log type.
+SFTPGo logging options are set either by cli options or environment variables, not in the configuration file.
+More [details](cli.md#starting-the-server).

 The logs can be divided into the following categories: